 The entrance fee for Kathmandu durbar square has shot up in price since 2012.
-The current fee for foreigners is 1000rps.Ticket booths are at all the main entrance points into the square.
+The current fee in 2019 for foreigners is 1000rps.Ticket booths are at all the main entrance points into the square.

 A Kathmandu durbar square ticket is only valid for that day!
 To avoid having to pay daily rates bring your passport and a photo to the tourism office inside durbar square (beside the Kumari residence) and purchase a long-stay ticket that's valid for the duration of your visa.
 The cost is 1000rps.